joce1ynn/photo-port-React/README.md

 ## Description:

-This is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+This is a single-page application called `Oh Snap!` that uses React state, props, Hooks, and reusable UI components to provide a simple yet sleek platform for showing off those photography skills!

 ## Technology: